Local LLM Benchmarks on RTX PRO 6000 Blackwell (2026): 8 Models, Real Numbers

 What the Numbers Show

-Flash attention matters - especially for prompt processing.
+Flash attention matters, especially for prompt processing.

-Enabling -fa 1 lifted pp512 by 5–11% across all dense models. mistral-nemo gained 9%, qwen2.5-coder gained 10.8%.
+Enabling -fa 1 lifted pp512 by 5-11% across all dense models. mistral-nemo gained 9%, qwen2.5-coder gained 10.8%.
 If you're benchmarking without it, your numbers are understated.
-MoE models (qwen3-next, mixtral) see smaller gains - they're already structured differently at the kernel level.
+MoE models (qwen3-next, mixtral) see smaller gains since they're already structured differently at the kernel level.

 MoE breaks the size-speed relationship.

-qwen3-next:80b has 80B total parameters, activates ~3B per token, and generates at 124 t/s - faster than qwen2.5-coder:14b (117 t/s) and nearly as fast as mistral-nemo:12b (158 t/s).
+qwen3-next:80b has 80B total parameters, activates ~3B per token, and generates at 124 t/s.
+That's faster than qwen2.5-coder:14b (117 t/s) and nearly as fast as mistral-nemo:12b (158 t/s).
 You're getting an 80B-quality model at 14B-class throughput.

-Smaller models degrade harder at long context.
+Small models degrade harder at long context.

-This is the counter-intuitive part.
-At 65K context depth, mistral-nemo:12b loses 59% of its token generation speed (150 → 61 t/s). llama3.1:70b only loses 30% (27 → 19 t/s).
+At 65K context depth, mistral-nemo:12b loses 59% of its token generation speed (150 to 61 t/s). llama3.1:70b only loses 30% (27 to 19 t/s).

 What Didn't Load